 What is the most significant challenge facing nursing today?

 Staffing, staffing, staffing is the number one issue and affects nurses and patients at the end of the day.
 But it makes me so happy to see nurses going on strike.
 And record numbers like they are.
-Big hospital system striking like they haven’t seen it in decades.
-It’s inspiring to see nurses coming together over that.
+Big hospital systems are striking like they haven’t seen it in decades.

 As a nursing leader, how are you working to overcome this challenge?

-It’s just giving them a venue and a community to let loose to forget about the stresses of their job.
+It’s just giving them a venue and a community to let loose and forget about the stresses of their job.
 I tell nurses all the time you’re not going to be perfect.
 You’re not going to get it all done within 12 hours.
 You’re not going to do it.
 Just try to be the best nurse you can be.
-Do your best for your patients, knowing you won’t accomplish it all.
+Knowing you won’t accomplish it all, do your best for your patients.

 What nursing leader inspires you the most and why?

 It was one of my professors.
 It was Professor Angela Renton.
 She was one of my professors in health assessment.
 I remember how she made me feel to this day.
-She would start every class and come in and say hello, future nurses.
-And just by saying hello, future nurses made us realize we will get through it.
-And that one day, we’re going to be nurses, and that she sees as not being lower than her.
+She would start every class and come in and say “Hello, future nurses.”
+And just by saying “hHello, future nurses,” made us realize we will get through it.
+And that one day we’re going to be nurses, and that she sees as not being lower than her.
 We’re all in this learning process together on a learning journey.
 So she’s someone I think about all the time.
 She made me feel just so warm and so safe with her.
 I try to take that energy and feeling into my show and NurseCon at Sea.
 How do I make people feel?
 How does the show make people feel?
 How do the people on this cruise feel?

 What do nurses tell you after seeing one of your comedy shows?